IBIL Class 08 Cycle 2 Language Identities & Histories

 IBIL Class 01: Identity, We All Have One That is Unique

-Summary: First, we had an orientation to the course, and you learned what you will be able to do by the end of the course based on the syllabus page in Manaba.
+Summary: First, we had a course orientation, and you learned what you would be able to do by the end of the course from the syllabus page in Manaba.
 Then, we studied and discussed the layers of diversity of a person’s identity/personality, language, and culture.
 You also learned more about your classmates and me.
-How will my grade be calculated for the Spring Semester?
-The Diversity Wheel That Shapes Identity Following the orientation, we worked on the communication framework and standards below in pairs and used the questions in worksheet… Read More
+English 3.4/7.8 IBIL (Inquiry-Based Interactive Learning) Extending Level: Identity, Language, and Culture Syllabus How will my grade be calculated for the Spring Semester?
+The Diversity Wheel That Shapes Identity Following the orientation, we worked on the communication framework and standards… Read More

-Summary: Today, we focused on discussing your first Cambridge English Write & Improve essay in pairs with individual support from the teacher: Writing Academic English at Saitama University: The reasons you are taking this Academic Essay Writing (AEW1) course Please use these question prompts to help you with a 200-250 word essay.What kind of academic essay writing have you done so far in English?What is puzzling for you about academic essay writing (i.e., what questions do you have about academic writing)?
+Summary: Today, we focused on discussing your first Cambridge English Write & Improve essay in pairs with individual support from the teacher: Writing Academic English at Saitama University: The reasons you are taking this Academic Essay Writing (AEW1) course Please use these question prompts to help you with a 200-250-word essay.What kind of academic essay writing have you done so far in English?What is puzzling for you about academic essay writing (i.e., what questions do you have about academic writing)?
 Which writing concepts/skills do you most want to develop this semester?
 Why?
 How?
-Please… Read More
+Please explain… Read More

 Workshop_07: Synthesizing Notes/Structure Map